PostHog/posthog.com/contents/docs/contribute/contribute-to-website.md

 1. You can create a Pull Request in GitHub for any page that has an **Edit this page** link on it.
 In this situation you must edit the page using the GitHub web editor interface.
 This method is suitable for text-only edits and basic file manipulation, such as renaming.
 2. You can run the posthog.com website locally and make changes there by creating a branch of the master codebase, committing changes to that branch and raising a Pull Request to merge those changes.
 This is the recommended method as it allows you to quickly preview your changes, as well as perform more complex changes easily.

 Below, we'll explain how to set up option two.
-Most PostHog employees use Mac laptops in their day-to-day work, so this guide focuses on making changes via a Mac, rather than a Windows computer.

 > **Should I use the terminal or GitHub desktop?**<br/>
 This guide explains how to make changes either in the terminal, or via Github Desktop.
 If you're unfamiliar with the terminal or GitHub, we recommend using GitHub Desktop to make changes.
 You may also find [GitHub's glossary of terms](https://docs.github.com/en/get-started/quickstart/github-glossary) to be a helpful reference if you're entirely new to GitHub.